All Episodes

 I make no excuses for it.

-It's part of my job.
+It's part of my choice.

 If you were there, there probably was an inordinate amount of noise, but continue.

-I was on my second bloody merry.
+I was on my second Bloody Mary.

-I'm not gonna lie.
+I'm not going to lie.

-Oh boy, here we go.
+Here we go.

 But I'll make this short and sweet.

-And this person was not nice, and you went to get up, and James put his hand on you.
+And James put his hand on you.

 He goes, I got this.

-I'm like the quiet man has risen.
+I'm like, the quiet man has risen.

 I'm like, this is it.